This post appeared on the International Bipolar Foundation’s website, here.

 When you’re manic, life is go go go.
 In my experience, I barely slow down enough to take a breath.
 Here are my recommendations for self-care when you’re manic:

-- Pause for two minutes, and take deep breaths.
 I know stopping whatever you’re focused on when you’re manic is incredibly difficult and the last thing you want to do, but hear me out.
 Mania spends energy you don’t actually have.
 If you’re constantly on the go, you’re going to wear yourself out.
-Pausing for two minutes and taking deep breaths will help your brain reset.
+Pausing for two minutes and taking deep breaths (in through the nose, hold for eight seconds, and exhale through the mouth) will help your brain reset.

-- Take a bath.
 When I’m suffering from a bipolar mood episode, my hygiene goes out the window.
 This is especially true during depressive episodes, but also can happen during mania.
+I highly recommend making a conscious effort to take a bath or shower during that time.
+Bubbles are optional.
 Being clean may help you feel better, and if you slow down enough to take a bath during mania, the hot water may relax you a little.
-Bubbles are optional.

-- Sleep.
 During manic episodes, sleep is your best friend.
 Aside from medication, sleep is the number one way you can reset your brain back to a non-altered state.
+Please, try to get some good sleep.
 Dim the lights, stop using screens two hours before bed, do some deep breathing exercises (see tip #1), and by all means, rest.

-- Limit yourself to one easy project.
 My mania manifests as crafting binges.
 I dive into embroidery or painting projects, and neglect everything around me and even myself until I produce something.
 I’m always rushing, so these projects never turn out well.
 I also bounce between projects.
-I highly recommend sticking to one easy project, so you’re not leaving half-finished projects lying around.
+I highly recommend sticking to one project, so you’re not leaving half-finished projects lying around.

 Self-care Ideas for When You’re Depressed